Flood-ravaged Schools, COVID and a Bond Referendum?

 Cresskill District Added LBC Power to Its Team

 Cresskill was days away from finally welcoming all students back mid-pandemic when floodwaters seeped into its middle/high school.
 It left the building uninhabitable, students learning virtually, and the town emotionally devastated.
-The speediest, most logical path to recovery was a bond referendum to renovate until government funding would come through.
+The speediest, most logical path to crisis recovery was a bond referendum to renovate until government funding would come through.

 To be truly informed, voters had to understand why up-front funding was a necessary first step toward eventual government reimbursement.
 The information campaign explained that and answered questions about the potential for future flooding and the availability of critical HVAC equipment.
 Not only did the successful vote on Jan.
 25, 2022, generate funding to get renovations started, it brought out more yes voters than the total number of people who voted in the school district’s previous referendum four years prior.